 Businesses are leveraging the power of the metaV to market themselves and their products.
 The trend is going to get even bigger in the next few years.

 In addition to the market segments mentioned above, metaverse is helping businesses to flourish in aerospace, defence, media and entertainment, and video gaming.

 Contrary to what you might be thinking, investing in the metaverse is simple.
-Any business – or even individual – can invest in the metaV either by purchasing stocks of companies or ETFs that invest in the metaverse or by purchasing assets and properties inside the metaV.
+Any business – or even individual – can invest in the popular market segment either by purchasing stocks of companies or ETFs that invest in the metaverse or by purchasing assets and properties inside the virtual space.

-Another more preferred way to invest in the metaverse is to develop a metaV of your own like that of Facebook and Microsoft.
+Another more preferred way to invest is to develop a metaverse of your own like that of Facebook and Microsoft.
 Although it is a costly endeavour, the incessant development in the field is making the task affordable.